 Disinfection by-products are created when chlorine reacts with organic matter (i.e. decaying leaves and farm runoff) and can fluctuate depending on the water source and even the season.
 Health Canada acknowledges that the most common by-products, trihalomethanes (THMs), are linked with cancer.
 High levels of THMs were also associated with an increased risk of miscarriage in a California study.

-What Are the Best Water Filters
+How to Find the Best Drinking Water and Shower Filters

 As I said off the top, it’s important to know what’s in your water, beyond the chlorine and disinfection by-products, before looking for a filter.
 Search for your own water supply to see if they have published info like Toronto does.